us4useu/arrus-toolkit/docs/content/technotes/connecting_custom_probe/index.rst

 .. figure:: img/hyperbola.png
     :scale: 80%

-If the RF frame doesn't looks right, it will be necessary to adjust the pin mapping between the system channels and the head elements.
+If the RF frame doesn't looks right, it will be necessary to adjust the pin mapping between the system channels and the probe elements.
 To do this, try modifying ``probe_to_adapter_connection`` until you obtain the correct result.
 You can read more about the ``probe_to_adapter_connection`` field `here <https://us4useu.github.io/arrus-docs/releases/v0.10.4/python/content/user_guide.html#probe-to-adapter-connection>`__.

 Finally, make sure you see a correct RF signal on all channels.
 If you do not receive a correct signal from a strong reflector at a particular probe element, please mask it by adding it to the list of `masked <https://us4useu.github.io/arrus-docs/releases/v0.10.4/python/content/user_guide.html#channel-masks>`__ elements.